-Suzanne holds a BS in environmental science from Penn State and master’s degrees in International Affairs and natural resource management from American University and the UN’s University for Peace in Costa Rica.
+Suzanne holds a BS in environmental science from Penn State and master’s degrees in international affairs and natural resource management from American University and the UN’s University for Peace in Costa Rica.
 She makes frequent speeches and media appearances around the world.
 You can find her on LinkedIn and follow her on Twitter @HuntGreen.

 She joins the Carbon War Room from GBCHealth, a coalition of businesses focused on global health.
 This experience helped solidify her interest in promoting social good through entrepreneurship, commercial strategies, and corporate social responsibility.
-She has worked the last two U.S. presidential campaigns as a director in California, Colorado, Connecticut, and Ohio.
+She worked the last two U.S. presidential campaigns as a director in California, Colorado, Connecticut, and Ohio.
 She has also spent time living and volunteering in Ghana, Morocco, and Malawi.

 Helen holds a bachelor’s degree in global health from the University of Pennsylvania, with an additional focus on sub-Saharan Africa.
 She spent her senior year at the University of Oxford studying politics and philosophy.

-Before joining Carbon War Room as Finance Associate, Holly worked for a Top 15 US accounting firm in Washington D.C.
-There she developed the knowledge and skills required to maintain the necessary internal accounting of a nonprofit organization as well as prepare individual, nonprofit and business tax returns.
+Before joining Carbon War Room, Holly worked for a Top 15 U.S. accounting firm in Washington DC, where she developed the knowledge and skills required to maintain the necessary internal accounting of a nonprofit organization as well as prepare individual, nonprofit, and business tax returns.

 Alisdair is a Senior Advisor to Carbon War Room and an expert contributor to media and analysts on maritime developments.
-He has over twelve years experience of working in the marine and allied fuel and commodities markets, including six as a journalist.
+He has over twelve years’ experience working in the marine and allied fuel and commodities markets, including six as a journalist.

 Alisdair is a former Associate Publisher with Informa Group (owners of Lloyd's List) and a former director of Petromedia, where he founded the highly regarded environmental news and information site SustainableShipping.com.
-He is co-founder of Blue Communications, an agency whose mission is to bring new strategic intelligence to reputation management and public affairs in industries that must alter perceptions of their economic and social value.
+He is also co-founder of Blue Communications, an agency whose mission is to bring new strategic intelligence to reputation management and public affairs in industries that must alter perceptions of their economic and social value.

-Alisdair has extensive contacts and networks within these industries spanning international media to government and regulatory bodies, and has lobbied at the highest level, where he has been responsible for driving positive change within the marine industry.
+Alisdair has extensive contacts and networks within these industries, spanning international media to government and regulatory bodies, and has lobbied at the highest level, where he has been responsible for driving positive change within the marine industry.
 He has pioneered the development of powerful and farsighted public relations platforms in the marine, energy and environmental sectors, achieving major breakthroughs in reputation for clients and influencing policy on key industry issues.